jlinoff/pam/README.md

 be added to the field value.

 #### Method 1: Menu Approach
-As mentioned at the beginning of the [Create New Record Section](#create-new-record) section, there are three different ways to create records.
+As mentioned at the beginning of the [Create New Record](#create-new-record) section, there are three different ways to create records.
 In this and the following sections all three are discussed.